remp2020/crm-skeleton/README.md

 }
 ```

 The `protect` method returns IDs of protected instances and targets this information to the *UserDataProvider* responsible for possible deletion of those instances.
 The implementation implies the dependency between the protector and protectee.
+In this example the *UserDataProvider* of `ProductsModule` (our internal module) protects addresses related to the orders for future claim possibilities.

 ```php
 class SubscriptionsUserDataProvider implements UserDataProviderInterface